 The massive increase in data collection throughout the world has not led to responsible data storage laws.
-That is an imbalance that becomes obvious especially in one country these days.
-The UK is amassing heaps of data about their citizens for their fight against terrorism (and other causes) but is failing miserably over and over again when it comes to securing that data.
+That is an imbalance that becomes obvious especially in one country in these days.

 This time it was mere paper that was responsible for a data leak.
-Most users would think that pre-computer age politicians would know how to handle at least secure information on paper properly.
-This is apparently not the case as police chief Bob Quick managed to carry a document marked secret in public which immediately caught the attention of bystanding photographers.
+Most users would think that pre-computer age politicians would know how to handle secure information on paper properly.

-The document, which can be viewed on the Guardian’s website contained information about an anti-terrorist raid.
+The document, which can be viewed on the Guardian's website contains information about an anti-terrorist raid.
 The details were extensive including names, addresses and command structures.
 The raid had to be conducted in bright daylight because of the security leak.

-As Dante, who send me a link to the story points out: “It’s not just electronic security that
+As Dante, who send me the link to the story points out: "It's not just electronic security that counts.
+It'’s also what happens when a user prints out the data."

 Woot, police state FTW!